onfido/onfido-sdk-ui/README.md

   buttonId: 'onfido-button',
   // id of the element you want to mount the component on
   containerId: 'onfido-mount',
+  // here are various callbacks that fire during the capture process
   onReady: function(event) {
-    // this code fires when the library has authorised successfully },
+    // callback that fires when successfully authorised },
   onDocumentCapture: function(event) {
     // callback for when the document has captured successfully